Each day there are many things that provide us with purpose and pleasure.

 For a person with dementia, the need for a good quality of life is not diminished.
 Abilities can vary greatly depending on a person’s age or their stage of dementia, but keeping involved and active in the things you enjoy is extremely important.

 Many people will continue to live successfully on their own and can still engage in meaningful activities by developing and using strategies, routines and support that best suits their individual needs.
 Rather than giving up on hobbies, interests and activities that are becoming difficult, it may be possible to modify the activity.

-It also helps to talk to others, as they may be able to help you work out how to continue doing the things you enjoy.
+For a person with dementia, it also helps to talk to other people who may be able to help them work out how to continue doing the things they enjoy.
 Support from family, carers and friends can be of great assistance to people whose ability to achieve purpose and pleasure has become much more difficult.

-Below are a range of helpful guidelines that can help you plan appropriate activities.
+Below are a range of helpful guidelines that can help in planning appropriate activities.

 Ideally, activities for a person living with dementia should:

 - Maintain residual skills